-You're exempt from paying the Harmonized Sales Tax (HST) if you are a First Nations person living on a reserve, provincial government office, Band-empowered school, hospital or Social Service entity.
+You are exempt from paying the Harmonized Sales Tax (HST) if you are a First Nations person living on a reserve, provincial government office, Band-empowered school, hospital or Social Service entity.
 In order to receive this exemption, please fill out and send us the

-exemption form and contact our Customer Communications Centre with your Certificate of Indian Status card number at 1-866-543-8031 or email
+and contact our Customer Communications Centre with your Certificate of Indian Status card number at 1-866-543-8031 or email

-We have developed the profiles below to help customers see how these relief measures will impact their bill.
+We have developed the below profiles to help customers see how these relief measures will impact their bill.